anavulla/todo-app/README.md

 The `todo-api` app leverages Java 8 RESTful Web Services to store and retrieve data using MySQL.
-The `todo-client` app leverages angular 10 to todo-api app.
+The `todo-client` app leverages angular 10 to make RESTful API calls to todo-api app.

 # To-Do API